lucasEngdComp/Lucashub/README.md

 # 💫 About Me:
-Hey there, I am currently in the ninth period of computer engineering at the Federal Institute of Paraíba.
+Hey there, I'm a computer engineer from the Federal Institute of Paraíba.
 I love solving programming problems using concepts like data structure and algorithm complexity.
-I am very interested in web development, software engineering and IoT.
+I'm very interested in web development, software engineering and IoT.

 ## 🌐 Socials: